Infected but feeling good: involuntary coronavirus spreaders

 With the new coronavirus, there is transmission from healthy-looking people, and often severe symptoms and a high death rate.
 "All of that combination makes it very, very difficult to fight using standard public health measures," he said.

-A separate analysis of the C.D.C.
-Tuesday offered new evidence that a significant portion of people with severe coronavirus infections in the United States have underlying medical conditions.
+A separate analysis by the CDC on Tuesday offered new evidence that a significant portion of people with severe coronavirus infections in the United States have underlying medical conditions.
 The agency analyzed 7,162 cases, a small subset of the 122,000 cases in the United States, but the findings provided a clear picture.
-Of the 457 people in that subset who were admitted to intensive care units, 32 percent suffered from diabetes; 29 percent had heart disease; and 21 percent had lung disease.
-Overall, 78 percent of people with Covid-19 entered the I.C.U. had at least one pre-existing condition.
+Of the 457 people in that subset who entered intensive care units, 32% had diabetes, 29% had heart disease, and 21% had lung disease.
+Overall, 78% of people with COVID-19 admitted to the ICU had at least one pre-existing condition.
 The study did not analyze deaths.

 Rapid infection tests can help detect people, especially healthcare workers, who are infected and feel normal.
 Masks can help.
 But experts continued to return to social distancing as the best tool to stop the chain of transmission in the long term, not necessarily blockages, but by canceling massive events, working from home when possible, and closing schools.